 Financial resources that are judged not essential for the annual ATA-Houston operations shall be deposited in an ATA-Houston Reserve Fund account established in a bank or a financial institution approved by the ATA Board of Directors.
 The ATA-Houston Board of Directors shall approve the disbursement and investment of funds kept in the ATA-Houston Reserve Fund Account.
 The signature authority for the ATA-Houston Reserve Fund Account shall be with the ATA-Houston President and the Chairperson of the Board.

-ATA Board of Directors and the President shall be responsible for enforcing these guidelines and take necessary action if there is a violation.
+ATA Board of Directors and the President shall be responsible for enforcing these guidelines and taking necessary action if there is a violation.

-ATA May be dissolved in the following occasions:
+ATA May be dissolved on the following occasions: